-The 5th annual WON BASS Arizona Open sponsored by Bass Cat Boats, Mercury Marine and Anderson Toyota has been scheduled for February 22nd – 24th, 2023 at Windsor State Park.
+The 5th annual WON BASS Arizona Open sponsored by Bass Cat Boats, Mercury Marine and Anderson Toyota has been rescheduled for November 10-12, 2023 at Havasu Riviera Marina.
 The AZ Open is Arizona’s very own U.S. Open-style shared weight Pro/Am.
 The AZ Open features an over 100-percent payout event with a brand new 2023 Bass Cat Sabre FTD* paired with a Mercury 150 Pro XS, all worth a cool $42K plus $30K+ in cash for the first place pro based on a 200 boat field.

 *BCB Boat includes mounted Mercury 150 Pro XS, 2 electronic units, complete hull and trailer package, with trolling motor and starting battery.
 Model may vary!

 The 2023 event will NOT have an “OFF LIMITS” period prior to the event, but all boats must be off the water by 3:00 PM the day before the tournament starts.
 There is no “Official Practice” period.
 November 9th will a be off-limits after 3:00 PM to facilitate the registration and partner pairings meeting.
 After the partner pairings meeting on Nov 9th, the tournament will begin the following day and run November 10th through the final Day 3 weigh-ins on November 12th.

 Where… Havasu Riviera Marina, Lake Havasu City, AZ